Corporate & Financial Office Furniture

 Workstations, task chairs, executive desks, and storage

-Meeting rooms, boardrooms, reception, lounge, and pantry areas
+Meeting rooms, boardrooms, reception, VIP lounge, and pantry areas

 Finishes, hardware, material references, and sample coordination